YousefAlKafif/DISdeeplearn/README.md

 # DISdeeplearn
 This is the final report of my honors Directed Independant Study course for Deep Learning Applications.
 It is a summary of what I have learned on deep learning and applying it practically.
 I had spent a semester learning independantly through online resources.
-Topics include:
+Topics include but are not limited to:
 - Machine Learning & Deep Learning
 - ANNs
 - CNNs